AVCD: Mitigating Hallucinations in Audio-Visual Large Language Models through Contrastive Decoding: Method

 where $D_\mathcal{M}^j$ represents the dominance score of modality $\mathcal{M}$ at layer $j \in \{1,2, ..., J\}$ and $A_{Q_{K}, i}$ is the attention weight assigned by the last query token to $i$-th key token from modality $\mathcal{M}$.
 The dominant modality is identified with the highest average $D_\mathcal{M}$ across layers.
 This formulation adaptively measures modality importance at the attention level, enabling systematic identification.

-\newpara{Attentive masking strategy.} Once the dominant modality is identified by analyzing the attention distribution of the final query token ($A_{Q_{K}}$), we perform masking on combinations of the less dominant modalities.
+\newpara{Attentive masking via zeroing out.} Once the dominant modality is identified by analyzing the attention distribution of the final query token ($A_{Q_{K}}$), we perform masking on combinations of the less dominant modalities.
 Specifically, we apply an attentive masking strategy using a threshold defined by the top $P\%$ of the mean stacked $A_{Q_K}$ across transformer layers.
-Tokens in the non-dominant modalities that exceed this threshold are masked out, intentionally suppressing informative signals in those modalities to produce logits biased toward the dominant modality for CD.
+Tokens in the non-dominant modalities that exceed this threshold are set to zero, intentionally suppressing informative signals in those modalities to produce logits biased toward the dominant modality for CD.
 Unlike existing methods that directly distort inputs~\cite{leng2024mitigating, woo2024ritual, woo2024don}, which may introduce undesired noise due to deviations from the trained input distribution, our attentive masking strategy preserves the structure of the learned input space.
 This design allows AVCD to avoid the noise from directly perturbing inputs, focusing instead on mitigating hallucinations that arise from cross-modal reasoning~\cite{huo2024self}.

 \Fref{Fig1} demonstrates the adaptive behavior of the model under the attentive masking strategy for specific modalities.
 When the video modality is masked, the model compensates by leveraging audio cues, and in the absence of audio, it prioritizes visual semantics.
 When the text prompt is masked, the model shifts its reliance to visual elements in the video, which can lead to undesired output predictions, such as ``3d art.''
 These results demonstrate how our attentive masking strategy minimizes reliance on the masked modality, enabling the model to leverage the remaining modalities for inference.